 Investing in high‑quality lights is essential for enhancing your visibility on the road.
 Consider the following lighting options:

-• Front Light: Install a bright headlight on your bike that allows you to see the road ahead clearly.
-Choose a light with a wide beam pattern to illuminate a larger area.
-Ensure that the headlight has different intensity settings so you can adjust its brightness based on your surroundings.
+• Front Light -- Install a bright headlight on your bike that allows you to see the road ahead clearly.
+Choose a light with a wide beam pattern to illuminate a larger area and with multiple intensity settings so you can adjust its brightness as needed. 【Buy Front Light

-• Rear Light: Attach a rear light to your bike or your helmet to make yourself more visible to vehicles approaching from behind.
-Opt for a light with a blinking mode, as it attracts more attention and helps drivers gauge your distance.
+• Rear Light -- Attach a rear light to your bike or your helmet to make yourself more visible to vehicles approaching from behind.
+Opt for a light with a blinking mode, as it attracts more attention and helps drivers gauge your distance. 【Buy Rear Light

-• Reflective Accessories: Wear reflective gear, such as vests, ankle bands, or gloves, that have reflective strips or patches.
-These accessories reflect light back towards its source, making you more visible to motorists.
+• Reflective Accessories -- Wear reflective gear such as vests, ankle bands, or gloves that have reflective strips or patches.
+These accessories bounce light back toward its source, increasing your visibility to motorists. 【Buy Reflective Accessories

-Choose brightly colored clothing when cycling in low-light conditions.
+Choose brightly colored clothing when cycling in low‑light conditions.
 Fluorescent colors like neon yellow or green are highly effective at catching the attention of motorists.
-Avoid wearing dark-colored clothing, as it can easily blend with the background and make you less noticeable.
-Additionally, consider getting clothing with built-in reflective elements to further increase your visibility.
+Avoid dark‑colored garments, as they can blend with the background and make you less noticeable.
+Consider clothing with built‑in reflective elements for extra safety. 【Buy High‑Visibility Clothing

 Reading more:

-• Reflective Tape: Apply reflective tape to your bike frame, pedals, helmet, and other parts of your bicycle.
-This additional reflective surface increases your visibility from various angles.
+• Reflective Tape -- Apply reflective tape to your bike frame, pedals, helmet, and other parts of your bicycle.
+This extra reflective surface boosts visibility from various angles. 【Buy Reflective Tape

-• Reflective Wheel Strips: Attach reflective wheel strips or spoke reflectors to increase the side visibility of your bike.
-These reflective elements create a moving pattern that can help drivers perceive your presence.
+• Reflective Wheel Strips -- Attach reflective wheel strips or spoke reflectors to increase the side visibility of your bike.
+These create a moving pattern that helps drivers notice you. 【Buy Reflective Wheel Strips

-• Reflective Backpacks or Panniers: If you use cycling bags or panniers, opt for ones with built-in reflective material or attach reflective patches or straps to them.
-This ensures that even when your body moves on the bike, your reflective gear remains visible.
+• Reflective Backpacks or Panniers -- If you use cycling bags or panniers, opt for ones with built‑in reflective material or add reflective patches/straps.
+This ensures your gear stays visible even when it moves with you. 【Buy Reflective Backpacks

 Position yourself on the road in a way that maximizes your visibility to others:

-• Stay Out of Blind Spots: Avoid riding in blind spots of cars, especially large vehicles like trucks or buses.
+• Stay Out of Blind Spots -- Avoid riding in the blind spots of cars, especially large vehicles like trucks or buses.
 Motorists may not see you if you're directly behind or beside them.

-• Take the Lane when Necessary: In certain situations, it may be safer to take the entire lane rather than hugging the side of the road.
-This ensures that you are more visible to drivers and reduces the likelihood of being squeezed between a vehicle and the curb.
+• Take the Lane When Necessary -- In certain situations, it may be safer to take the entire lane rather than hugging the side of the road.
+This makes you more visible to drivers and reduces the chance of being squeezed between a vehicle and the curb.

 To minimize the chances of accidents, follow these guidelines: